 Mauricio was the first Latin American to speak at the Futures of Entertainment conference at MIT.
 He has been a judge on many international juries, such as Cannes Lions Festival of Creativity, Festival of Media, The Emmys and the One Show.

-He sits on the boards of Scriptd (an online marketplace for screenwriters), Young Storytellers (a non-profit focused on mentoring low-income students through storytelling) and Center for Third Space at the Annenberg School (an Institute focused on shaping the next generation of business leaders).
-Mauricio also has spoken for national and international audiences including The White House Fellowship, the State Department and the World Bank.
+He sits on the boards of Scriptd (an online marketplace for screenwriters), Young Storytellers (a non-profit focused on mentoring low-income students through storytelling), A Call To Men (non-profit focused on reshaping manhood in society), the Annenberg Inclusion Initiative and the Center for Third Space at the Annenberg School (an Institute focused on shaping the next generation of business leaders).
+Mauricio also has spoken for national and international audiences including the World Bank, The White House Fellowship and the State Department.

 Executive Producer, Programming & New Media